abramovitchMSU/SPARTA_Docs_and_Tutorial/docs/source/mactut.rst

     As an example, please see the 'conditions_input_example.txt' in the DEanalysis folder.
     Once you have entered the file names, hit Enter/Return:

-At this point, we need to do a few things.
+At this point, we need to edit a text file (conditions_input.txt) to tell SPARTA which file belongs to a given condition.
+To do this:

 #.
 Navigate to the SPARTA output folder called RNAseq_Data located on the desktop
 #.
 Go to the current run folder (will be the last folder listed if sorted by name)